10 Workforce management software solutions for construction companies

 3. Autodesk BIM 360

-BIM 360 is part of Autodesk Construction Cloud, a suite of applications designed for not only general contractors and subcontractors, but also project owners.
+BIM 360 is part of Autodesk Construction Cloud, a suite of applications designed for general contractors, subcontractors, and project owners.
 BIM 360 is akin to Procore in that this construction workforce management software offers a suite of powerful features aimed at systematizing processes such as:

 • RFI management

-Autodesk is a major driver of innovation in the construction management space, even beyond its own products.
+Autodesk is a major driver of innovation in construction management, even beyond its products.
 For example, the company led a strategic $7 million investment in Bridgit Bench last summer.

 Some particular features include: